codetojoy/gists/feedback_feb_2018/Notes.md

 * One suggestion: be concise.
 I've been slammed by editors for several things in the past, but the biggest lesson learned is to be concise.
 For example:
     * _One big folly I see happening is trying to implement too many tests at once._ This is fine in conversation, but wordy when written down.
-    * It could be _Don't write too many tests at once!_
+    * It could be: _Don't write too many tests at once!_
 * Perhaps consider more punctuation?
 For example: _More commas for clauses, as in this sentence_.
 It's a pain, but helps the reader big-time.

+### Overall

+* I think the site has potential to make a contribution in the arena of "KISS advice, not esoterica".
+But more importantly, if the writing itself is inherently motivating (per larger conversation), then pursue this, for sure!